modconn/modconn/README.md

 # modconn
 **Modbus master stack "modconn" is a multi-threaded library that incorporates the functionalities of Modbus protocol.
 The multi-threaded library comes in form of a library (.so) on Linux platform.
 Modbus master stack "modconn" is implemented in ‘C' language’ on Linux platform.
 It supports 1.
 Modbus Master TCP, 2.
 Modbus Master RTU, 3.
 Basic features, 4.
-Advance features like multi-read and multi-write**
+Advance features like multi-read and write**

 ## Building modconn Stack on Linux Platform:
 ### This explains how to build the stack.